OutSystems/docs-validation/templates/process.md

 The template is available for use across multiple apps and by other developers who have access to the environment.

+## Next steps

+{Include references and links to other related documentation such as the individual procedures users can follow.
+Ensure these references create a logical connection from the current process to guide users on their journey.
+This helps users easily find additional information or next steps to continue their task.

+* Procedure link 1
+* Procedure link 2
+* Troubleshooting link}

+## Related resources

+{Optional: Include links to concepts, blogs, or external resources that can help users accomplish the task or learn more about the feature.
+These additional resources provide users with further guidance and information to enhance their understanding and proficiency.

+* Concept
+* Relevant external link
+}
 _________________________________________________________________________________________________________________________________________________________________
 **DELETE THIS SECTION:**
 For more information, go to the [TK Template Confluence](https://outsystemsrd.atlassian.net/wiki/spaces/TK/pages/2488336658/Technical+Knowledge+Templates#Process) page.